Lightstreamer/Lightstreamer-kafka-connector/examples/docker/README.md

    which will:

-   - create and copy the distribution package to the `tmp` folder;
+   - create and copy the distribution package to the `tmp` folder
-   - build the Docker image.
+   - build the Docker image

 3. Check that the image has been created: